-4. Actions Taken to Determine PFAS Presence in Groundwater
+5. Actions Taken to Investigate PFAS Presence in Groundwater

 Because it has not officially been classified as either a hazardous substance or a carcinogen, there are no legal requirements to test groundwater for the presence of PFAS.
-Nonetheless, because the Airport is and has been legally required to use AFFF containing PFAS, and because the screening indicated PFAS in groundwater, the Airport proactively decided to test water wells located on and off Airport property.
+Nonetheless, because the Airport was legally required to use AFFF containing PFAS, and because the screening indicated PFAS in groundwater, the Airport proactively decided to test water wells located on and off Airport property.
+The timelines for two separate groundwater testing programs are provided in the following sections: on-airport testing and residential (off-airport) testing.

-4.1 On Airport Testing.
+5.1 On Airport Testing.

-In February 2020, sampling was conducted at 13 wells on the airfield to assess the potential for PFAS to exist in groundwater.
+February 2020: Sampling was conducted at 13 wells on the airfield to assess the potential for PFAS to exist in groundwater.
 This testing event, the results for which were received in March 2020, identified the presence of PFAS in certain groundwater wells on the airfield.
 Of the 13 wells tested, PFAS was detected in five wells.
 Of these, two wells contained concentrations higher than EPA's 2016 LHA (70 ppt).
-Reported concentrations of PFOS and PFOA5 in these two wells were 128.5 ppt and 382 ppt.
+Reported concentrations of PFOS and PFOA in these two wells were 128.5 ppt and 382 ppt.
 All five wells in which PFAS was detected are monitoring wells, and none are used for drinking water.
-(See Attachments 2 - Jackson Hole Airport Well Cumulative PFAS Figure and 3 - Jackson Hole Airport Well Cumulative PFAS Data Table).
+(See Attachment 2 - Jackson Hole Airport Well Cumulative PFAS Figure and Attachment 3 - Jackson Hole Airport Well Cumulative PFAS Data Table).

 Based on the results of this initial sampling, two additional wells were tested in late March 2020.
 One is on-airfield and used in connection with drinking water for the control tower.
-No PFAS was detected in this well.
+No PFAS was detected in this on-airport well.
 The other is a domestic water well located near the airfield and directly downgradient from the on-airfield well which yielded the highest PFAS readings in the first round of testing.
 PFAS was detected in this off-airfield well at 60 ppt, which was below the 2016 LHA (70 ppt).